missreems/final-project/README.md

 ## Challenges & Future Improvements
 This was my first time working with Django and it was quite a learning curve for me as a lot of the functionality is covered by Django.
 As I started to understand the relationships between the models, the serializers, the views and the urls, Django became more and more simpler to use as I created my application.
 Also, this is my first project in which I have used Python as a key programming language and I really enjoyed the challenge of coding in a new language after using JavaScript in my previous projects and throughout my studying at General Assembly.

-In the future, I hope to add a working search-bar on the homepage and on the navigation bar.
-Also, I'd like to add the additional models in my back-end like collections and the Red List scale for endangered animals, as well as creating web pages for these models.
+In the future, I hope to add the additional models in my back-end like collections and the Red List scale for endangered animals, as well as creating web pages for these models.

 #